krateuss/Hello-world/README.md

 #my first line of code on github :)
 for i in range (1,10,2)
   print (i)
-#this loop print the number up to 10 with an increment of 2 every time ht eloop runs.
+#this loop print the number up to 10 with an increment of 2 every time the loop runs.